Azure-Samples/aks-workload-identity/README.md

 ### CSI Secrets driver

-The Azure CSI Secrets driver brings simplicity to the application developers, however does create more configuration in the Kubernetes manifest for the applications.
+The [Azure CSI Secrets driver](https://docs.microsoft.com/en-us/azure/aks/csi-secrets-store-driver) brings simplicity to the application developers by abstracting the Key Vault and mounting the secrets to the pod.
+It does however create more configuration in the Kubernetes manifests for the applications.

 ### Azure Workload Identity

-Enabling workload identity on an AKS cluster creates an OIDC issuer that can then be used to authenticate a workload running to an OIDC provider (Azure Active Directory in this example).
+Enabling workload identity on an AKS cluster creates an [OIDC issuer](https://docs.microsoft.com/en-gb/azure/aks/cluster-configuration#oidc-issuer-preview) that can then be used to authenticate a workload running to an OIDC provider (Azure Active Directory in this example).

-Workload Identities facilitate a narrowed scope of use over an identity that is leveraged at the VM level.
-However it only support Service Principals which require more operational effort to manage than Managed Identities.
+[Workload Identities](https://github.com/Azure/azure-workload-identity) facilitate a narrow scope of use of a service account for exclusive use by an application instead of an identity that is leveraged at the VM level that could be used by multiple applications.

+Workload Identity only supports Service Principals which require more operational effort to manage than [Managed Identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/).
 Workload Identity currently has [private preview support](https://github.com/Azure/azure-workload-identity/issues/325) for Managed Identities.

 ### Diagram